plone/training/behaviors2.rst

 .. only:: manual

     We start with a little helper method which is not exposed via the interface.
 We don't want people to vote twice.
-There are mayn ways to ensure this and all ways to ensure this have flaws.
+There are many ways to ensure this and each one has flaws.

     We chose this way to show you how to access information from the request the browser of the user sent to us.
 First, we get the ip of the user, then we access a small bunch of headers from the users browser and generate an md5 checksum of this.

     The vote method, wants a vote and a request.
 We check the preconditions, then we convert the vote to an integer, store the request has to :samp:`voted` and the votes into the :samp:`votes` dictionary.
 We just count there, how often any vote has been given.

     Everything else is just boring python.